-Hi.
-It’s Lois at Recipe Idea Shop, with a fab recipe for Swiss Steak Burgundy, a cross between Swiss Steak and Beef Burgundy.
+Swiss Steak Burgundy is a cross between Swiss Steak and Beef Burgundy.
 It is super good.

 If you know what to combine in a recipe, you can make an amazing dinner even if you don’t have most of the ingredients (patting myself on the back now).

-On Sunday, I wanted to make Swiss Steak.
+You see, I wanted to make Swiss Steak.
 The Joy of Cooking (one of Don’s and my all-time favorite cookbooks) recipe called for carrots and celery, and suggested serving it over mashed potatoes.
 I had none of those ingredients, but our supper was delicious.
+I did have tomatoes, red wine, garlic, onions, and a few other ingredients.
 As you can see, I served it over rotini pasta, and that was a good choice.

 I wouldn’t exactly call it Swiss Steak; it’s more like a Beef Burgundy, but it was very good!